Izume01/Reliq/README.md

 ---

-## 🔒 Security Features
+## Security Features

-- **Password Hashing**: All passwords are hashed using bcrypt with 12 salt rounds
+- Passwords are hashed using bcrypt with 12 salt rounds
-- **Unique Slugs**: 8-character unique identifiers generated using nanoid
+- Unique 8-character slugs generated with nanoid
-- **One-Time Access**: Secrets are permanently deleted after viewing
+- One-time access: secrets are deleted after viewing
-- **Automatic Expiration**: Redis TTL ensures secrets expire even if not viewed
+- Automatic expiration using Redis TTL
-- **No Logging**: Sensitive data is never logged
+- No sensitive data is logged
-- **Input Validation**: All inputs are validated and sanitized
+- Input validation and sanitization throughout

 ---

-## 🚀 Deployment
+## Deployment

 ### Vercel (Recommended)

 1. Push your code to GitHub
 2. Connect your repository to Vercel
 3. Add environment variables in the Vercel dashboard
-4. Deploy!
+4. Deploy

 ### Other Platforms

-The app can be deployed to any platform that supports Next.js:
+The application can be deployed to any platform that supports Next.js, including:
 - Netlify
 - Railway
 - DigitalOcean App Platform